 Eco-Soul makes some very attractive and durable disposable plates from naturally fallen palm leaves.
 These wood-like plates are tough and extremely durable, yet lightweight like paper or cardboard.
-They’re resistant to leakage and sagging, and can handle heavy entrees and greasy side dishes – just about anything you plan to serve.
+Leaf plates are resistant to leakage and sagging, and can handle heavy entrees and greasy side dishes – just about anything you plan to serve.
 And, they’re attractive enough for a fancy party – even an outdoor wedding.
 Attractive, sturdy, and they’re very good for the environment.

 Chic Leaf also makes attractive dinnerware from biodegradable palm leaves.
-They provide tips on home composting of their plates, and other valuable information on composting on their website.
+They provide tips on home composting of their leaf plates, and other valuable information on composting on their website.

 Not sure whether that plate is compostable or recyclable ?